-Although, many factors contribute to the success of a quiz (which have been talked about a zillion times), very less attention has been given to its questions that play an essential role in carrying the participant to the end.
+Although many factors contribute to the success of a quiz (which have been talked about a zillion times), very little attention has been given to its questions when, in fact, they play a vital role in carrying participants to the end.

-So, the first thing that you need to take care of when deciding on how to write a quiz should be the quality of the questions.
+The first thing you should consider when deciding how to write good quiz questions is the quality of the questions.
+And the reasons are:

-- You see, participants won’t reach the end of the quiz if the questions are annoying or escape their interest.
+- Participants won’t reach the end of a quiz if the questions are annoying or escape their interest.

 - The questions are the right spot to create a conversation with quiz takers and build rapport.

-- Unlike other forms of content like blogs & videos, where you address a broad audience all at one, quiz questions and answers provide a one-to-one medium to communicate with your audience.
+- Unlike other forms of content like blogs and videos, where you address a broad audience all at once, quiz questions and answers provide a one-to-one medium to communicate with your audience.

 That’s why knowing how to write perfect quiz questions is critical to constructing engaging quizzes.

-Your real goal should be for the participant to want to invite others to take the quiz as well.
+Your real goal should be for the participant to invite others to take the quiz.

 Anyone can create quiz questions, but coming up with engaging questions that make people complete your quiz takes a lot of trial and error, practice, and skills.